SamG-01/NeutrinoFlux/README.md

 To allow for compatibility with other packages, this package uses classes for `Neutrino`s and `CrossSection`s, whose default attributes and methods can be replaced with other functions as desired.

+## Installation
+Since I didn't set this up as a proper package, you'll have to download the repository and add it to your `PYTHONPATH` in order to use it.

 ## Basic Usage
 As a quick example, the code below computes the yearly rate of electron neutrinos from astrophysical sources, from all zenith angles, for energies between $10^{13}$ and $10^{21}$ eV.